 Long-Term Residents – Background Print

-From 6 April 2017 non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years are no longer able to claim the remittance basis and are treated as deemed domiciled in the UK for all tax purposes.
+Non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years are no longer able to claim the remittance basis and are treated as deemed domiciled in the UK for all tax purposes.

 Residence for each year is based on the rules applying at the time for the year in question, so the Statutory Residence Test only applies from 6 April 2013.